pyeventsourcing/esdbclient/README.md

     $ docker run -d --name my-eventstoredb -it -p 2113:2113 --env "HOME=/tmp" eventstore/eventstore:22.10.0-buster-slim --dev

+The connection string URI for this "secure" server would be:

+    esdb://admin:changeit@localhost:2113

+You will also need to get the SSL/TLS certificate from the server and use this as the `root_certificates` argument.
+You can get the server certificate with the following
+command:

+    $ python -c "import ssl; print(ssl.get_server_certificate(addr=('localhost', 2113)))"

 You can also start an "insecure" server locally, on port 2114.

     $ docker run -d --name my-eventstoredb -it -p 2114:2113 eventstore/eventstore:22.10.0-buster-slim --insecure

-To connect to the "insecure" local server using the client in this package, you just need to know the local hostname and the port number.
-To connect to the "secure" local development server, you will also need to know that the username is "admin" and the password is "changeit".
-You will also need to get the SSL/TLS certificate from the server.
-You can get the server certificate with the following command.

-    $ python -c "import ssl; print(ssl.get_server_certificate(addr=('localhost', 2113)))"
+The connection string URI for this "insecure" server would be:

+    esdb://localhost:2114?Tls=false

 ### Stop container